I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 In 1979 I moved back to East London where I lived for 12 years whilst studying for a BSc degree in psychology.
 After that I went on to study for an MSc in applied psychology and technology assessment at Cranfield Institute of technology in Bedford.

 In the 1980s I was a struggling musician for a number of years, during which time I made a living selling jewellery from market stalls in Greenwich and Camden Lock with my partner Fiona, who I met at university in 1981.
+We finally married in 2020 after what can be described as a long engagement!

 I’ve recently been focussing on the idea of how businesses can be operated on a more sustainable and ethical footing and I’m about to launch a new business to promote and sell ethical products.
 I’m also increasingly concerned with how consumerism can be balanced sustainably against finite natural resources.

 I’m a regular runner and outdoor enthusiast, I also enjoy rambling, scrambling, some climbing and cycling.
 I only take holidays in the UK, usually involving mountains or hills.
 I love all wildlife and I’m concerned that local habitat for many of our indigenous inhabitants is not lost.
 I’m also a vegan and animal rights campaigner.
-I’m working towards becoming as self supporting in terms of home grown or locally sourced produce as possible via my allotment.

 While other parties pay lip service to the idea of a green future, the Green Party allows such a concept to inform and evolve within its mainstream policies.
 I’m convinced that this is an essential element in world politics to ensure our future survival and prosperity as a nation and even as a species.

-We’re now also seeing exactly the kinds of attacks on our health service that I and many other campaigners warned against in 2015.
-Currently the NHS is undergoing yet another re-organisation, driven by Conservative policies, even though they promised that this would not happen. the Sustainability and Transformation Plans (STPs) are little more than a rouse for the government to impose yet more cuts to services.
 Care commissioning groups are now being tasked with the job of carrying out the Conservatives’ dirty work while local politicians wring their hands and claim to be fighting to keep open hospitals that their own government are trying to close by stealth.

 I support pragmatic solutions to problems wherever possible and believe local issues are always better dealt with by local people with local resources.
 Only The Green Party has the vision and commitment to these ideals in the face of increasingly bland and unimaginative policies from the three other main parties.